richpaulyim/Web-Briareus/Spotify-Hits/README.md

 ### Spotlight.py
 Uses standard suite of python web scraping and parsing modules.
-Functions to generate the CSVs in the CSV folder are contained under the "main" namespace contained at the very end.
+Functions to generate the CSVs in the CSV folder are contained under the '__name__' idiom describing and determining the execution context of the script apart from when it is being imported by another script.